This page outlines the academic skills support available for postgraduate research students.

 Getting Started on Your Literature Review - A short guide from Academic Skills at UNSW with a few suggestions to get you started.

 How to write a PhD Thesis - Notes on preparing and writing thesis at UNSW from Associate Professor Joe Wolfe in the UNSW School of Physics.

 The Last Scramble: Submitting that Thesis - A very useful point-form list of advice on thesis writing.
 UNSW PhD graduate Ben Searle produced the paper for a Postgraduate Board seminar and it is now available to all research students via the website.

 From Finish to Start: Writing your thesis with the end in view (PDF) - Notes from Prof. Sue Starfield's presentation at the Thesis Submission Seminar 2006.
 For further details, visit the Graduate Research School website.

 Thesis writing sites

-Climb the Thesis Mountain - An excellent guide to producing a thesis from Monash University.
+Graduate Research and Writing - An excellent guide to producing a thesis from Monash University.

 Writing Dissertations: A Guide for Graduates - From the Royal Literary Fund, UK.
 This site offers writing skills advice for dissertation writers and thesis writers.